 There’s no room for Free Will here: our will is enslaved until and to the degree that God sets us free.
 This transformation is an ongoing process wherein we’re continually dependent on Him; it’s a basic principle woven throughout the Word in countless places, particularly in Psalm 119 (Ps 119:133), a Psalm evidently providing a foundation for spiritual life; it contains the ABCs of faith.
 Until we get this, we aren’t yet grasping the very first principles (He 5:12), largely missing the nature of God and Man.

 We’re all still-born spiritually, in death, apart from God, but believers have been quickened (Ep 2:5), raised from the dead in Christ’s resurrection, awakened and energized by the Spirit to walk with Him.
-It’s God giving us a new heart (Eze 36:26), writing His Law into our minds and hearts (He 8:10), transforming us by the renewing of our minds (Ro 12:2), working in us to will and to do of His good pleasure.
+It’s by grace — God giving us a new heart (Eze 36:26), writing His Law into our minds and hearts (He 8:10), transforming us by the renewing of our minds (Ro 12:2), working in us to will and to do of His good pleasure.
 (Php 2:13)